 Adam is budget and tax research director at Illinois Policy Institute.
 Prior to joining the Institute, he worked in the Illinois Department of Labor to reduce unnecessary regulatory burdens and on an initiative to tie state spending to measurable outcomes.

-Registration is required for this event.
+Registration is required for this free event.
 Those attending will be required to pick up a badge from building security to come upstairs.
 Please tell us you’re coming by sending email to firstname.lastname@example.org or calling 312 362-9302.

 We’ll present Introducing Progress & Poverty thrice in January, followed by the full Progress & Poverty course.